An activism grant is a reward for members of a board, committee or team

-The Activism Grants Regulation is part of the FOBOS (Financial Support for Special Circumstances of Students).
-The Committee Personal Circumstances (CPO) assesses the applications on behalf of the Executive Board.
+The Student Union, together with the umbrella organizations, allocates the available grants to the organizations.
+The Personal Circumstances Committee (CPO) assesses the applications on behalf of the Executive Board.
 In case of questions, please contact the CPO registry or a student counsellor.

-The application procedure
+The application for the group

 The individual student